unlimited-bot-works/bandit-kun/README.md

 # Bandit-kun

-Monitors all reddit submissions and scrapes data from valid video submissions
+A bot that watches reddit stream for videos and scrapes it.

 ## Installation